aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 ### Details
 Each of the above tabs will have a Details tab, that gives information about the evaluation in general, some information about the dataset and the model used in the evaluation.

+### Add Custom Metrics
+Here, the user can persist additional metrics calculated externally, in the database.
+Clicking on the '+' button at the bottom right creates a dialog box with a form that handles the addition of the key value pairs of additional custom metrics.
+They are shown along with the principal metrics, side by side, in a table format.

 ## Multiple Model Single Dataset Comparison
 For both regression and classification, there are five types of components rendered:
 * Metrics